MerveTelli/SE302-Project/README.md

 REQ-2: Users should be able to export the data to docx or html.

 ## **5.Nonfunctional Requirements**
 REQ-1: The program shall be use to work on Windows.
-REQ-2: Users should easily understand the interface of the product
+REQ-2: Users should easily understand the interface of the product.
 REQ-3: Program should be available 7/24.
 REQ-4: The page should be viewable five seconds after it loads.
 REQ-5: The program shall be available in two languages.
 REQ-6: The program shall allow several import and export of page to be made at the same time without downgrading performance.
 REQ-7: When learning outcomes are written, the number of columns should be created automatically in section assessment.
 REQ-8: The maximum number of weeks should be 16, in the weekly subject section.
 REQ-9: The user should access the book title automatically according to the course code.
 REQ-10: The learning outcomes written should be a minimum of 4 and a maximum of 8.
 REQ-11: Information in the database should be updated when course information changes.
 REQ-12: This application requires a system with at least 1.2 GHz CPU and 1 GB of ram.
 The performance will be optimized under these conditions so the customer can use any command without any input or processing delays.
-REQ-13: This application is responsive in its usage and scalability, and responsively scales in most common aspect resolutions. a
+REQ-13: This application is responsive in its usage and scalability, and responsively scales in most common aspect resolutions.
-b
-c
-dgfdgfhh